 Which Wood is the Best for a Fireplace?

 All wood will burn, but not all wood will burn exactly the same.
 It is important to make sure that you know what type of wood is best for your fireplace.
 Some woods burn hotter, slower, or cleaner than others.
 Some will cause a lot of smoke which will clog your chimney.
 The best type of wood to burn in your fireplace would be one that burns hot and steady.
 Ideally, the wood will produce more heat and less smoke, allowing a complete burn of the wood.
-In most cases, hardwoods are better for fireplace burning that softwoods.
+In most cases, hardwoods are better for fireplace burning than softwoods.
 Hardwoods like oak, maple, birch, ash, and fruit trees will offer you the best wood to burn in your fireplace.
 They will burn hotter and longer than most other woods.
 They generally have less sap, making them much easier and cleaner to handle.

 Are All Fireplace Log Holders Suitable for Indoor/Outdoor Use?